drbenmorgan/fnal-cpp0x-flow/README.md

 to *this* repo, and the submodule commit move to use it (or the tag that is made off of it).
 More later...

+# Creating a feature branch when working as a submodule
+Well, this is being done on a feature branch as a submodule!